Spine Surgeons conducting a Cervical spine procedure

 Minimally invasive laminectomy

-The most popular surgical treatment for treating spinal stenosis is minimally invasive laminectomy, a non-fusion operation that widens the spinal canal and relieves pressure on the nerves.
-A minimally invasive laminectomy involves making a small incision in the back and moving muscles laterally to access the affected area of the spine.
+The most popular surgical treatment for treating spinal stenosis is minimally invasive laminectomy.
+This procedure is a non-fusion operation that widens the spinal canal and relieves pressure on the nerves.
+A minimally invasive laminectomy involves making a small incision in the back.
+Surgeons then move muscles laterally to access the affected area of the spine.
 The lamina, a component of the vertebral arch, is then pierced to relieve compression.
 With no sutures to remove and little muscle damage, we carry out this surgery endoscopically through a less than an inch-long incision.
 Following surgery, patients just require a BAND-AID.
 Patients should anticipate going home the same day because more than 95 percent of minimally invasive laminectomy treatments are done as outpatient procedures.

 Spinal fusion